UP | HOME

 return game

 To solve a safety game g that has been created by the above method, it is enough to just call solve_safety_game(g).
 The function solve_game(g) used below is a more generic interface that looks at the acceptance condition of the game to dispatch to the more specific game solver.
-These functions returns the player winning in the initial state.
-However, as a side-effect they define additional automaton properties that indicate the winner of each state, and the associated strategy.
+These functions return the player winning in the initial state.
+However, as a side effect they define additional automaton properties that indicate the winner of each state, and the associated strategy.

-Therefore to list all simulation pairs we learned from a game starting in state \((i,j)\), we could proceed as follow:
+Therefore, to list all simulation pairs we learned from a game starting in state \((i,j)\), we could proceed as follows:

 def list_simulations(aut, i, j):